maneyputha/DotNetMongo/README.md

 }
 ```

-If there exists a shard key, shard key can be included by calling the setShardKey() method and passing in a BsonDocument which includes the relevant key value pairs.
+If there exists a shard key, shard key can be included by calling the SetShardKey() method and passing in a BsonDocument which includes the relevant key value pairs.

 For a single shard key